spatie/laravel-data/docs/as-a-resource/lazy-properties.md

 }
 ```

-As you can see the `songs` property is missing in the JSON output.
+As you can see, the `songs` property is missing in the JSON output.
 Here's how you can include it.

 ```php
 AlbumData::from(Album::first())->include('songs');